postnl/woocommerce/readme.txt

 * Fix: Correct package type for international shipments
 * Fix: Only add empty parcel weight to packages
 * Fix: Export via actions at the bottom of the order-grid
-* Improvment: Set correct UserAgent
+* Improvement: Set correct UserAgent
-* Improvment: More options for age verification at product level
+* Improvement: More options for age verification at product level
-* Improvment: Better country of origin selection
+* Improvement: Better country of origin selection
-* Improvment: Improve shipment options dialog
+* Improvement: Improve shipment options dialog
-* Improvment: Spinner for order grid bulk actions
+* Improvement: Spinner for order grid bulk actions
-* Improvment: Update icons
+* Improvement: Update icons
-* Improvment: Use base price for delivery options
+* Improvement: Use base price for delivery options
-* Improvment: Error handling after exporting and printing a label
+* Improvement: Error handling after exporting and printing a label
-* Improvment: Stabilizer code for opening a label in a new tab
+* Improvement: Stabilizer code for opening a label in a new tab
-* Improvment: New status for letter and DPZ and show them on the barcode column
+* Improvement: New status for letter and DPZ and show them on the barcode column
-* Improvment: Use gulp to allow es6 javascript and use sass.
+* Improvement: Use gulp to allow es6 javascript and use sass.
-* Improvment: Use customer note for label description.
+* Improvement: Use customer note for label description.
-* Improvment: Use the latest MyParcel SDK.
+* Improvement: Use the latest PostNL SDK.
-* Improvment: Handle translations in gulp
+* Improvement: Handle translations in gulp

 = 4.1.5 (2020-12-15) =
 * Fix: select box for country of origin